dcmikki/devbox-windows/README.md

 Resolving deltas: 100% (1435/1435), done.
 ```

 There's a bootstrap.bat file that can be run to create links to all the config files.
-Run it from cmd.exe as Administrator:
+Run it from cmd.exe as Administrator (output should be something similar):
 ```
 Microsoft Windows [Version 6.1.7601]
 Copyright (c) 2009 Microsoft Corporation.
 All rights reserved.